BigBIueWhale/customize_tails_os/README.md

 - **Force 32-bits boot**: Remove the default behaviour that the 32-bit Tails release has to boot in 64-bit mode if it detects the the CPU is actually 64 bits.
 This is to consistently support drivers compiled into the OS.
 - **Install newer version of e2fsck** [PLANNED]: Support the newest version of ext4 for use in commands such as: `sudo fsck.ext4 -f /dev/sda1`.
 To avoid errors such as: https://askubuntu.com/a/808650 This is for systems that need another partition / drive alongside the read-only Tails OS, for storage of persistent data.
 The ext4 partition can become corrupted, but Tails OS 2.12 comes with an old version of fsck tool (2014 version).

+## Limitations
+* **No networking**- Applications that use libpcap, TCP, UDP, won't work (at least for communicating with external devices)
+* **No error correction or checksums**- The OS boots in read-only mode from a software perspective, but there's no protection against a single bit flip at the hardware level (single event upset), and no protection of a single sector of a hard drive going bad.
+Rufus creates a FAT32 partition by default, which has no error correction or checksums.
+I recommend using read-only Flash technology such as QSPI for hardware-level guaranteed of immutability.

 ## Usage Instructions
 1. **System Requirements**: